pbi-tools/pbi-tools.github.io/docs/_posts/2022-07-05-dataset-deployment-preview-2.md

 Do you know what exactly is going on during your dataset refreshes and where most time is spent?
 SSAS is providing very rich and granular trace events as part of any refresh operation, and those are available to Power BI Premium users via the XMLA endpoint.

 However, Power BI Service exposes none of that data, and there is limited tooling available.
 The tool known to most people today is [SQL Server Profiler](https://docs.microsoft.com/analysis-services/instances/use-sql-server-profiler-to-monitor-analysis-services) which ships with SSMS.
-With SQL Server Profiler one manually defines a trace session, connects to an XMLA endpoint, and effectively hits _Start_ and _Stop_ to record events for offline analysis.
+With SQL Server Profiler, one manually defines a trace session, connects to an XMLA endpoint, and effectively hits _Start_ and _Stop_ to record events for offline analysis.
 This is what the _Events Selection_ page looks like:

 ![SQL Profiler Events Selection](/images/14fig12.jpg)

 Whilst this approach is very powerful, it is also quite involved - a user with sufficient privileges explicitly "runs a trace session".
 This is likely done only as a one-off or in order to troubleshoot production issues.

-`pbi-tools` now helps to operationalize that same process and make it part of every single Production refresh.
+`pbi-tools` now helps to operationalize that same process and make it part of each Production refresh.
 Refresh tracing can be enabled as part of a `pbi-tools deploy` refresh.
 With the feature enabled, **trace event logs** can be emitted to the console (and hence become part of the CI/CD pipline logs).
 Furthermore, **refresh summary metrics** can be generated and written to a CSV file for external processing.

 Analyzing refresh behavior and timings alongside using [VertiPaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/) should be the two key tools deployed by anyone maintaining a production Power BI dataset.
 This release of `pbi-tools` makes accessing the former significantly easier and available to a wider audience.